-save settings Setting option: on/off recover settings

-Setting option: on/off
+save settings Setting option: on/off recover settings Setting option: on/off save settings: Here, you save menu settings in order to restore them later or to copy the settings to another F470.

 In this menu, you save/upload menu settings to/from a USB memory stick.